How to Paint Your Log Cabin

 ‘Simple’, you may say and you’d be right – but only when you know how.

-Painting a timber cabin is a different process to coating hard wall but when you stick carefully to the rules the results will ensure your cabin lasts a lifetime.
+Painting a timber cabin is a different process to coating a hard wall but when you stick carefully to the rules the results will ensure your cabin lasts a lifetime.

 At Beaver Log Cabins we live by the motto: ‘Protect your cabin the first time and it’ll last a lifetime’.